mchirino89/mchirino89.github.io/_posts/productivity/2020-06-28-on-being-productive-with-endless-distractions.md

 ## #1: Limits and boundaries
-In his book [Discipline Equals Freedom: Field Manual][discipline], author and ex Navy SEAL member Jocko Willink talks about how limiting the number of available options and predefining defaults to many mundanes tasks you set yourself free to accomplish your goals.
+In his book [Discipline Equals Freedom: Field Manual][discipline], author and ex Navy SEAL member Jocko Willink talks about how limiting the number of available options and predefining defaults to many mundanes tasks set yourself free to accomplish your goals.
 Even thought this is a wild oversimplification of an entire book, it serve us kick starter to our use case: Just because you have your working machine available at all times doesn't mean you should be _able_ to work at anytime.
 You need to set yourself (and those around you) a set of boundaries in order to don't get